Steak and Potato Salad

 Recipe adapted from Eating Well in Season.

-You could use a lot of different cuts of meat for the steak in this recipe.
+You could use a lot of different cuts of meat for the steak in this Steak and Potato Salad recipe.
 Flank steak would work great, but I went with a few small sirloin steaks.
-I ate a full one of these (they were about 7-8 ounces) and Betsy and a half of one.
+I ate a full one of these (they were about 7-8 ounces) and Betsy ate a half of one.

 To give the steaks some great flavor, mash together all of the ingredients under the steak marinade and completely cover the steaks in the paste.
 It’s okay to go thick on it.